liewsanmin/liewsanmin.github.io/_posts/2016-06-30-Stock-Recommender.md

 ## Step 4:
 Once the script is connected to the website.
 Web scraping begins here.
-If you see the actual page source if this site, it looks ugly.
+If you see the actual page source of this site, it looks ugly.
 BeautifulSoup does a good job 'beautifying' the html page for your convenience.

 To understand the different tags and to know which one to scrape, I created the